Sophie-coffee-addict/YouTubeDataPipeline/README.md

 3. On the left pane, click **API keys** > **Create new secret key**.
    <br><img width="1253" alt="image" src="https://github.com/user-attachments/assets/edc6fc21-6780-4f6d-9f79-3cd7625200c1">  <br>

-Note: If you don't want the comments and sentiment analysis process to be automated, you can feed them into AI with your customised prompts.   <br>
+Note: If you don't want the comments and sentiment analysis process to be automated, you can manually feed them into AI with your customised prompts.   <br>

 ### Dependencies
 Install the following dependencies using pip:<br>